feniljain/knowledge-base/os/README.md

 - Learn to write an embedded OS in Rust: https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials
 - This is the companion code for my series on writing an operating system: https://github.com/o-oconnell/writeyourownos
 - Writing an OS in Go: The Bootloader: https://totallygamerjet.hashnode.dev/writing-an-os-in-go-the-bootloader
+- The Adventures of OS: Making a RISC-V Operating System using Rust: https://osblog.stephenmarz.com/

 ### Others: